0330 822 0505

 What size mortgage can you get for £400-£500 per month?

-As there’s so many factors that can influence the mortgage you’re offered it’s difficult to give one definitive answer to this question.
-In fact, mortgage lender is usually based primarily on a multiple of your income, rather than an amount you have budgeted for monthly payments.
+As so many factors can influence the mortgage you’re offered, it’s difficult to give one definitive answer to this question.
+A mortgage is usually based primarily on a multiple of your income, rather than an amount you have budgeted for monthly payments.

 Obtaining an agreement in principle before you start looking for a property will be particularly helpful if you’re on a fairly tight budget.

-Whatever your budget, a mortgage broker will be able to recommend ways to make the most of your target amount, helping your search to find a suitable property.
+Whatever your budget, a mortgage broker can recommend ways to maximise your target amount and help you find a suitable property.

 In order to demonstrate how much you may be able to borrow for a mortgage within this budget range, each of the below examples assumes that: